richardhopton/smartbed-mqtt/README.md

 This integration uses the same api used by the iOS and Android apps, so it is possible that this will break if the apps are changed.
 I will attempt to maintain it where feasible, but also open to PRs.

-If you have a split base bed, or a bed with lumbar/head tilt support, or a bed with just the sleeptracker (non-adjustable) please reach out using the Github Issues tab.

-For help with setup, or for sharing feedback please join the Discord server https://discord.gg/Hf3kpFjbZs

 # ErgoMotion Support (experimental)

 Very experimental...

+# Richmat Support (experimental)

+Experimental...

+## Configuring

+You must specify at least one bleProxy as demonstrated in the config defaults.
+You also need to supply at least one Richmat controller with `name`, `friendlyName`, and `remoteCode`.

+## Current features includes:-

+- Buttons to trigger the presets
+- Buttons to program the presets
+- Button for under bed lights
+- Buttons to step thru the massage strengths for head & foot, massage mode, and toggle

+## Notes

+Support for this was only possible due to assistance from getrav on Discord.
+This was reverse engineered from a Sven & Son bed, so your mileage may vary.

+# Support

+For help with setup, or for sharing feedback please join the Discord server https://discord.gg/Hf3kpFjbZs